SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 **Edit**

-To edit an application, simply click the application or click **Edit** in its context menu.
+To edit an application, simply click the application or click **Edit** in its context menu, accessible through the menu icon.

 In the "Properties" tab, several fields can be modified, depending on the application type.

-> **Info**: "ID", "Application key" and "Path" cannot be changed once configured.
+>**Info**: "ID", "Application key" and "Path" cannot be changed, once configured.

 **Remove**

 If you remove an application that overwrites a subscribed application, the currently subscribed application becomes available to all users.
-Additionally the users will then also benefit from future upgrades of the subscribed application.
+Additionally, the users will then also benefit from future upgrades of the subscribed application.

 It is not possible to remove subscribed applications.
 This can only be done by the owner of the subscribed application.

-> **Info**: To overwrite a subscribed application the "own application" must have the same context-path as the "subscribed application".
+>**Info**: To overwrite a subscribed application, the "own application" must have the same context-path as the "subscribed application".

-To remove an application, click **Remove** in its context menu.
+To remove an application, click the menu icon and from the context menu select **Remove**.

 ### Creating an application